LearnWithTwoHeads/devops/02-networking/README.md

 $ ss -a
 ```

 This command will print out to the terminal a load of networking information on your machine.
 There are two main protocols we are interested in `tcp`, and `udp`.
-The `tcp` protocol is probably the most important protocol for our purposes because it is what one of the most popular protocol `http`, relies on. `udp` on the other has a lot of popular use cases.
+The `tcp` protocol is probably the most important protocol for our purposes because it is what one of the most popular protocols `http`, relies on. `udp` on the other has a lot of popular use cases.
 There is a wealth of sources that exhaustively explain the big differences between the two, but here is a short list.

 **tcp**
 - Requires an established connection before transmitting data (dialing to another computer)